 6-10' high, 8-10' wide

 Possum-haw (Viburnum nudum): Glossy leaves.
 Short varieties available.
+Two are needed to get berries.
 Plant two different selections for best fruit.

 5-12' high and wide